Joan Baez: 2000s

 In February 2007, Proper Records reissued her 1995 live album Ring Them Bells, which featured duets with artists ranging from Dar Williams and Mimi Fariña to the Indigo Girls and Mary Chapin Carpenter.
 The reissue features a 16-page booklet and six unreleased live tracks from the original recording sessions.
-In addition, Baez recorded a duet of "Jim Crow" with John Mellencamp which appears on his album Freedom's Road (2007).
+In addition, Baez recorded a duet of "Jim Crow" with John Mellencamp, which appears on his album Freedom's Road (2007).
 Also in February 2007, she received the Grammy Lifetime Achievement Award.
 The day after receiving the honor, she appeared at the Grammy Awards ceremony and introduced a performance by the Dixie Chicks.

 September 2008 saw the release of the studio album Day After Tomorrow, produced by Steve Earle and featuring three of his songs.
 The album was Baez's first charting record in nearly three decades.
 On June 29, 2008, Baez performed on the acoustic stage at the Glastonbury Festival playing out the final set to a packed audience.
 On July 6, 2008, she played at the Montreux Jazz Festival in Montreux, Switzerland.
 During the concert's finale, she spontaneously danced on stage with a band of African percussionists.

-On August 2, 2009, Baez played at the 50th Newport Folk Festival, which also marked the 50th anniversary of her breakthrough performance at the first festival.
-On October 14, 2009, PBS aired an episode of its documentary series American Masters, entitled Joan Baez: How Sweet the Sound.
+On August 2, 2009, Baez played at the 50th Newport Folk Festival, marking the 50th anniversary of her breakthrough performance at the first festival.
+On October 14, 2009, PBS aired an episode of its documentary series American Masters, titled Joan Baez: How Sweet the Sound.
 It was produced and directed by Mary Wharton.
 A DVD and CD of the soundtrack were released at the same time.